 She also recently completed the documentary "Journey of the Bonesetter's Daughter," a cinema verite film about Amy Tan and the making of an opera based on Tan's family history.

 Monica has also followed the stories of sweatshop workers in China, mercury poisoning in the North Atlantic, social entrepreneurship in Paraguay, baseball in Cuba, Yanomami Indians in the Amazon rainforest and crime prevention programs in Richmond, California.

-Her work has been awarded a regional Emmy, an Edward R. Murrow Award, George Polk Awards and Investigative Reporters and Editors Awards as well as being named a finalist for the Pulitzer Prize and an Oscar.
+Her work has been awarded an Alfred I. duPont Award, Edward R. Murrow Awards, an Emmy and Investigative Reporters and Editors Awards as well as being named a finalist for the Pulitzer Prize and an Oscar.

 Monica studied urban studies at Stanford and earned a master's degree in journalism at UC Berkeley.
 She's also the mother of three and an enthusiastic swimmer and hiker.